Phrogz/SLAXML/README.md

 ## History

 ### v0.6 2014-Apr-18
 + Fixes Issue #5 (and more): Namespace prefixes defined on element are now properly applied to the element itself and any attributes using them when the definitions appear later in source than the prefix usage.
+(Thanks Oliver Kroth.)
 + The streaming parser now supplies the namespace prefix for elements and attributes.

 ### v0.5.3 2014-Feb-12